ejmastnak/ejmastnak.com/content/tutorials/arch/caps2esc.md

 **Goal:** use the `caps2esc` utility to make the Caps Lock key act like the Escape key when pressed alone and act like the Control key when pressed in combination with other keys.

-**Motivation:** pleasant and ergonomic access system-wide to the very useful escape and control keys and a better Vim or Emacs experience.
+**Motivation:** pleasant, ergonomic, system-wide access to the very useful escape and control keys and a better Vim or Emacs experience.

 **References:**
 - [The caps2esc GitLab page](https://gitlab.com/interception/linux/plugins/caps2esc)